How To Build A Dog's Confidence

 May 03, 2019 | 3 min read

 Summary: Buildings confidence in dogs can seem a daunting task, particularly if you own a very nervous pup.
 But, in today's blog we learn 5 tips and tricks that may help support your in helping your dog overcome their nerves and thrive in new found confidence...

 Like people, dogs have different personalities, and we should embrace the traits they have!
-From clumsy and clever, to nervous and nutty... they are all their own character from the day we take them home.
-But for some dogs, their lack of confidence is preventing them from living as full, happy and enjoyable lives as they could be.
+From clumsy to clever, or nervous to nutty, they are all their own character from the day we take them home.
+But, for some dogs, their lack of confidence is preventing them from living as full, happy and enjoyable lives as they could be.

 Dogs can become anxious in different scenarios.
 For example, loud noises may make your pup jump, or perhaps they don’t like cars or trains.
 But for some, even just the reach out of a stranger’s hand or approaching an alien object can be frightening.

 Their nervousness is most likely due to past experiences, particularly if they’re a rescue, but it’s not always the case.
 Whatever the reason is for their timid behavior, you need to know how to help them overcome these fears so that they can enjoy themselves to the full!

 How do you know if your dog is nervous?

 You probably know if your dog suffers from a lack of confidence due to their everyday demeanor, but here are some common tell-tale signs to help you become aware: